Garning00/KEX_Maze/README.md

 * Selecting correct serial port name, Linux uses something like: "/dev/ttyACM0" and for Windows: "COM4".
 * Use same baudrate in Python as in the Arduino sketch.
 * On linux serial port must be granted permission using "sudo chmod a+rw /dev/ttyACM0" (replace with correct port name).
+### Other
+* There's currently no code to recieve serial messages in python sent from arduino.
+This might then cause the program to stall if not accompanied with serial monitor in Arduino IDE (Python might be needed to run as admin to work)